-Program Overview Homeowners who do not have a mortgage but are delinquent on other housing obligations, such as property taxes, insurances, water and sewer charges, homeowner association and/or maintenance fees, seniors with reverse mortgages, or chattel loans and/or retail installment contracts, may be eligible for the Non-Mortgage Arrears Satisfaction Program.
+Program Overview Homeowners who do not have a mortgage but are delinquent on other housing obligations, such as property taxes, insurances, water and sewer charges, homeowner association and/or maintenance fees, seniors with reverse mortgages, or chattel lo and/or retail installment contracts, may be eligible for the Non-Mortgage Arrears Satisfaction Program.

-Foreclosure/Displacement Risk Factor Property tax foreclosures are mostly controlled by local county governments and move on a much faster timeline - roughly two to three (2-3) years, as compared with mortgage foreclosures, which in Wisconsin can take as long as five (5) years.
+Foreclosure/Displacement Risk Factor

+Property tax foreclosures are mostly controlled by local county governments and move on a much faster timeline - roughly two to three (2-3) years, as compared with mortgage foreclosures, which in Wisconsin can take as long as five (5) years.
 In addition, property tax delinquencies often lead to the levying of interest penalties and fees once a homeowner is delinquent, often with very high interest rates.

 Condominium homeowners are also at risk of displacement for non-payment of homeowner association fees (HOA).
 Homeowners with association fee delinquency could face civil lawsuits by the HOA, which could lead to judgments, wage garnishments or other collection activity, which could result in the homeowner being placed at risk of foreclosure.

 Financing options available to purchasers of manufactured homes, particularly in MHCs, often carry very high interest rates and are not regulated by state and federal mortgage banking regulators.
 Repossession and eviction of homes due to non-payment occur on an expedited timeline, through local courts, sometimes in a matter of months.
 In most of these cases, borrowers are not represented by legal counsel.

+Program Goal

-Program Goal To provide financial assistance to Eligible Homeowners to satisfy non-mortgage arrears, resulting in homeownership retention where it otherwise would not have been possible.
+To provide financial assistance to Eligible Homeowners to satisfy non-mortgage arrears, resulting in homeownership retention where it otherwise would not have been possible.

+Targeted Population

-Targeted Population Homeowners without mortgages who are delinquent on property taxes, insurance, water and sewage, and who earn less than 100% of the AMI and/or who earn less than 150% of the AMI and meet the definition of Socially Disadvantaged.
+Homeowners without mortgages who are delinquent on property taxes, insurance, water and sewage, and who earn less than or equal to 100% of the AMI, including those eligible homeowners who are Socially Disadvantaged.
 Included in this target population are seniors with reverse mortgages.

+Homeowners in a Manufactured Home Community (MHC) who are delinquent on their home loans, and who earn less than or equal to 100% of the AMI, including those eligible homeowners who are Socially Disadvantaged.

+Eligible Homeowners

-Homeowners in a Manufactured Home Community (MHC) who are delinquent on their home loans, and who earn less than 100% of the AMI and/or who earn less than 150% of the AMI and meet the definition of Socially Disadvantage.
-Eligible Homeowners Eligible Homeowners must meet the following criteria: Homeowner must be a natural person or trustee of a living trust that holds title to the property.
-Heirs, equitable owners, and successors-in-interest, as that term is defined in section 1024.31 of Title 12 of the Code of Federal Regulations, meet this ownership requirement.
-Homeowner must have experienced a Qualified Financial Hardship after January 21, 2020.
-Homeowner must meet the Homeowner Income Eligibility Requirements.
-Homeowner agrees to provide all necessary documentation to satisfy program guidelines within timeframes established by the State, including self-certification or attestation of Socially Disadvantaged status, as applicable.
+Eligible Homeowners must meet the following criteria:

+- Homeowner must be a natural person or trustee of a living trust that holds title to the property.
+Heirs, equitable owners, and successors-in-interest, as that term is defined in section 1024.31 of Title 12 of the Code of Federal Regulations, meet this ownership requirement. - Homeowner must have experienced a Qualified Financial Hardship after January 21, 2020. - Homeowner must currently own and occupy the property as their primary residence. - Homeowner must meet the Homeowner Income Eligibility Requirements. - Homeowner agrees to provide all necessary documentation to satisfy program guidelines within timeframes established by the State.

 Eligible Homeowners should have the ability to pay their ongoing housing costs and are encouraged to receive housing counselling services, if offered.

 Co-owners are not permitted to separately apply for the WI HAF Program assistance.